 3. Industry expertise

-In order to decide which factoring company will work best for you, you need to find one that is familiar and has direct expertise about your field.
-The factor needs to understand your needs so as to provide you with the right continuous service.
-Industry experience is a main criterion and your factor should provide you with a proven track record of success.
+To decide which factoring company will work best for you, you need to find one that is familiar and has direct expertise in your field.
+The factor needs to understand your needs to provide you with the right continuous service.
+Industry experience is the main criterion, and your factor should provide you with a proven track record of success.

 4. Customer service

 Email and telephone check-ups are a must along with potential face to face meetings when required.
 Factors need to understand you and your customers to be reflective of your business and provide the best possible customer service and care.